cemreefe/MarkdownBlogger-Test/source/blog/leaving-twitter-for-mastodon.md

 ---
-description: I list and detail my three reasons for Moving to mastodon from Twitter; The algorithm, the ens*ittification and decentralization (freedom of control).
+description: I list and detail my four reasons for Moving to mastodon from Twitter; The algorithm, the ens*ittification, decentralization (freedom of control) & the protocol.
 ---

 # Why I left Twitter & why I chose Mastodon over Bluesky